springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 ### epydemic

-Epydemic is a python package that can simulate SIS and SIR epidemics in networks.
-It is also built on networkx.
-It can handle both discrete-time simulations or continuous-time Markovian simulations for which it uses a Gillespie-style algorithm.
-It can handle more processes than just SIS or SIR disease.
-In fact it can handle any model which can be simulated using the ``EoN.simple_contagion``.
+The Python package Epydemic simulates SIS and SIR epidemics in networks.
+It is built on networkx.
+It handles both discrete-time or continuous-time Markovian simulations for which it uses a Gillespie-style algorithm.
+It can handle any process which can be simulated using
+``EoN.simple_contagion``.

 The documentation is available at https://pyepydemic.readthedocs.io/en/latest/